Policy and Procedure #194.0, Appropriate Use of Technology

 4.1 Non-Board Device (NBD)

-Any computing device not owned or provided by the Board to a user that is brought into a Board building, connected to or accessing a Board provisioned technology product or service including a Board event, activity or program by any user whether used for instructional or personal purposes shall be considered a Non-Board Device even if they are not connected to the Board’s network.
+Any computing device not owned or provided by the Board, including, but not limited to cell phones, smart watches/devices and other IOT devices to a user that is brought into a Board building, connected to or accessing a Board provisioned technology product or service including a Board event, activity or program by any user whether used for instructional or personal purposes shall be considered a Non-Board Device even if they are not connected to the Board’s network.

 Any Board business conducted on non-Board technology, including the use of cloud based resources or personal email accounts, is subject to a Freedom of Information request as applicable.